mmayzlesh/calc-service/README.md

 # calc-service

-This repository contains the configurations and code for deploying Your Project Name.
+This repository contains the configurations and code for deploying calc-service.
 The system can be deployed using either Docker Compose or Helm, providing flexibility based on your deployment needs.

 ## Architecture
 - **Redis**: Used to store and persist data.